gao-hongnan/gaohn-galaxy/galaxy/machine_learning/clustering/kmeans/concept.md

 4. Repeat Steps 2 and 3 until $K$ centers have been chosen.
 5. Now that the initial centers have been chosen, proceed using standard $K$-means clustering.

-What is more surprising is that this method can be shown to guarantee that the recontruction error is never more than $\mathcal{O}(\logK)$ worse than optimal
+What is more surprising is that this method can be shown to guarantee that the recontruction error is never more than $\mathcal{O}(\log K)$ worse than optimal
 {cite:ps}`pml1Book`.

 ## K-Medoids